ig-emediplan/specification/chtransmissionformat/README.md

 Description and constraints:

 - `Index`: Positive integer which is the 1-based index of the chunks.
-  The `Index` must be lower or equal to the `Total` and must be unique within the list of ChTransmissionFormat (23) documents which represent the full document.
+  The `Index` MUST be lower or equal to the `Total` and be unique within the list of ChTransmissionFormat (23) documents which represent the full document.
 - `Total`: Positive integer which defines the total number of chunks the full document has been split into.
-  Must be greater than 1 as `ChunkMetaData` must not be used if no actual chunking is applied.
+  MUST be greater than 1 as `ChunkMetaData` and not be used if no actual chunking is applied.

 To recreate the full document,
 `Total` number of ChTransmissionFormat (23) documents need to be received